Soccer on ESPN/ABC: Euro 2008

 Following controversy over ESPN's "American" commentary teams, the network decided to use more traditional coverage by tapping Adrian Healey and Andy Gray or Robbie Mustoe to be its lead broadcast team.
 ESPN also tapped Derek Rae and Tommy Smyth to be its secondary broadcast team.
 The studio team featured hosts Rece Davis and Rob Stone with analysts Julie Foudy and Alexi Lalas.
 Gray and Smyth also served as pundits later in the nightly recap shows.

 Euro 2012

-Ian Darke and Steve McManaman were the lead commentary team for ESPN.
-Other broadcast teams were: Adrian Healey and Robbie Mustoe and Derek Rae and Kasey Keller or Taylor Twellman.
+Ian Darke and Steve McManaman were the lead commentary team for ESPN, being on-site from Poland and Ukraine for the entire tournament.
+Other broadcast teams were: Adrian Healey and Robbie Mustoe and Derek Rae and Kasey Keller or Taylor Twellman with the former going on-site starting with the quarterfinals.
 The studio team was based at headquarters in Bristol.
 Studio hosts were Bob Ley, Max Bretos, and Rebecca Lowe.
 Studio analysts were: Michael Ballack, Alexi Lalas, Keller, Twellman, and Tommy Smyth.
 Glenn Hoddle and Roberto Martínez were the special contributors, who were live from Poland and Ukraine.
 Alicia Ferguson and Darrell Currie are the reporters.